 Church records tell us that the Church had one assistant curate 1905 and 1926, two in 1961-2 and 1965-6, and none in 1973-4.
 The attendance 1903 was 324 people at the morning service and 212 at the evening service.
 From copies of The London Gazette from 1872 we have information about the foundation of our Church (which was formed as a culmination of several parishes) as well as a grant for the Vicarage and a yearly fund paid to the Church.
 The London Gazette is one of the official journals of record of the British government, in which certain statutory notices are required to be published.
 It claims to be the oldest surviving English newspaper having been first published on 7 November 1665 as The Oxford Gazette.
 The articles are below.

 During WWII the church hall was destroyed and the church suffered damage to the east end, to all the windows and to the south transept.
 This was later converted from a Lady Chapel into a Community Room.
 The summer of 2006 saw major works carried out to the church hall; now called the Isis Rooms.
 A floor was added, giving us more flexible space, a fully equipped kitchen and toilets, including disabled facilities.
-We have a piano there, the Grove Park Playgroup meets there regularly and many other community groups enjoy the facilities.
+Many community groups enjoy this space - please see the contacts page for more information.

 Within the church, the pews have been stripped back to their original pine, making the whole body of the church seem lighter and more welcoming.
 Recently, we have also redecorated the inside of the church, have had the picture restored and attended to the floor tiles.
 In the last couple of years a new state of the art lighting and sound system have also been added.